Dealing with a baby crying is hard for parents AND older siblings. Learn how to help your child handle a baby crying all day (and night!).

 You have two kids crying: your newborn and your toddler.
 Who should get your attention first?

-Assess the situation, and if the baby looks like he could wait, attend to the older child first.
-As the older child, your daughter will remember these episodes more than the baby.
+Assess the situation, and if the baby looks like she could wait, attend to the older child first.

-Of course at times the baby comes first.
-But should both kids need you, you’re better off addressing the needs of your older child.
+Of course, at times the baby comes first.
+But should both kids need you, address the needs of your older child, however briefly, before turning to the baby.

-She won’t feel shunned or associate the baby’s crying with negativity.
-She won’t harbor jealousy or resentment.
-She’ll learn to cope with the cries because she knows it doesn’t mean you’ll ignore her.
+She won’t feel shunned or neglected, or associate the baby’s crying with negativity.
+She won’t harbor jealousy or resentment, and will instead learn to cope with the cries because she knows it doesn’t mean you’ll ignore her.

-Your older child may have been so excited to welcome her new baby sibling.
-You hoped so much she would take to being a big sister, but it’s not working.
+Your older child may have been so excited to welcome her new baby sibling, but now, not so much.
+You hoped she would take to being a big sister, but it’s not working.
 It tears your heart to see her upset when the baby cries, to regress and act like a baby herself, or to throw a tantrum.
 Makes you want to cry, too.

 This is all normal.
 Kids don’t always understand that crying is the only way babies can talk.
 They don’t know that in time, the crying will die down in frequency and intensity.

-But with your calm approach to crying, she may just mimic your demeanor and learn that crying isn’t all so bad.
-Especially when you share your attention with both of them.
+But with your calm approach, she’ll learn that crying isn’t all bad, especially when you share your attention with both of them.
+And she won’t ask, “When is the baby leaving?” anymore.

 Get more tips on how to help your child handle a baby crying: